Index Blog Enhancing Astro View Transitions with GSAP Animations

 yarn add gsap

-2. Setting Up Astro Transitions and GSAP
+2. Set Up Astro Transitions and GSAP

 Adjust your main Astro layout file as follows: